AriFordsham/GHCWiki/hackathon.md

 near the other ICFP activities.
 (Note this is changed from the original planned location, near the Galois offices in Beaverton).

-The room has desks, a projector, and wireless access.
+The room has desks, a projector, whiteboards, and wireless access.
 Bring your own laptop (capable of building GHC).
-Galois may also provide some wired access, perhaps to a server with a recent version version of GHC.

 ## Time